 Once an event has been approved as a special event the organisers will invite applications to be made by street traders wanting to trade at the event.
-Consents will be issued by the Council to individual traders on successful application.
+Consents will be issued by the Council to individual traders on successful application to the council.